PpProf. Peptide

 BerberineMetformin

-Primary MechanismAMPK activation, gut microbiome modulationAMPK activation, hepatic glucose production suppression
+Primary MechanismAMPK (AMP-activated protein kinase — the cell's metabolic master switch) activation, gut microbiome modulationAMPK activation, hepatic glucose production (the liver's contribution to blood sugar) suppression

 FDA StatusDietary supplement — no FDA approvalFDA-approved for type 2 diabetes since 1994